rootxharsh/Image-Connector/README.md

 This app creates the following custom connectors:

-- drupalImage_imageConnector
+- xdImage_imageConnector

 This app creates the following custom entity type that correlates to the custom
 connector:

-- drupalImage_image
+- xdImage_image

 This app creates the following custom fields:

-- drupalImage_createdDate
+- xdImage_createdDate
-- drupalImage_creator
+- xdImage_creator

 This app also adds two plugins, extractFileUrl and getUser.
 # Requirements